 4. Rescale to the original range (0-10 here)

 5. Continue by step 2 until the values converge.

-Important property of this algorithm is that it actually does not depends on the arbitrary choice of initial scores, as can be seen on Fig. 1 (in the example table above, the initial scores were preselected in the way that the convergence is faster; if they are random values, the convergence will still occur but will happen later).
+Important property of this algorithm is that it actually does not depends on the arbitrary choice of initial scores, as can be seen on Figure 1 (in the example table above, the initial scores were preselected in the way that the convergence is faster; if they are random values, the convergence will still occur but will happen later).

-CA algorithm has, however, two unpleasant properties: it produces a more or less pronounced arch artefact, and it compresses the samples at the 1st-axis ends relative to the middle (see an example on Fig. 2).
+CA algorithm has, however, two unpleasant properties: it produces a more or less pronounced arch artefact, and it compresses the samples at the 1st-axis ends relative to the middle (see an example on Figure 2).

 In CA, both objects and species are represented by points in the ordination diagram (compare to PCA, where species/descriptors are vectors and sites are points).
-Similarly to PCA, two types of scaling are available (Fig. 4, Borcard et al. 2011):
+Similarly to PCA, two types of scaling are available (Figure 4, Borcard et al. 2011):